-The recoverable amount for the group of CGU is based on a value in use calculation using cash flow projections, which takes into account the Company's one-year budget and three-year strategic plan, with a terminal value calculated by discounting the final year in perpetuity.
+The group of CGUs' recoverable amount is based on a value in use calculation using cash flow projections, which takes into account the Company's one-year budget and three-year strategic plan, with a terminal value calculated by discounting the final year in perpetuity.
 These figures, used as the basis for the key assumptions in the value in use calculation, include sales volume, sales price, production costs, distribution costs and operating expenses as well as discount rates.
 This information represents the best available information as at the date of impairment testing.
 The estimated future cash flows are discounted to their present value.
 The Company performs sensitivity analysis on the cash flows and growth rate in order to confirm that goodwill is not impaired.